|This is an unofficial version.

 (a) by the Minister of Justice, in the case of a sheriff or deputy sheriff who is to be paid wholly by fees; and

-(b) as provided in The Civil Service Act, in all other cases.
+(b) under Part 3 of The Public Service Act, in all other cases.

 (a) as may be prescribed by the Lieutenant Governor in Council, discharge the duties of, and hold, any office authorized by law;

 (b) discharge all the duties connected with their respective offices, and also such other duties as may be assigned to them or appertain to their respective offices by law; and

 (c) subject to this Act, be paid a salary, fees, or other remuneration as provided by law.